bigfix/developer.bigfix.com/site/reference/types/access-control-list.md

 # effective create folder permission for &lt;string&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by &lt;string&lt; has folder creation permissions on the given access control list.Example: effective create folder permissions for "Administrators" of dacls of security descriptors of folders of folder "c:\" - Returns a list of TRUE/FALSE values corresponding to the ability of the Administrator to create new folders in each of the existing folders of the c: drive.
+Returns `True` if the trustee specified by &lt;string&gt; has folder creation permissions on the given access control list.Example: effective create folder permissions for "Administrators" of dacls of security descriptors of folders of folder "c:\" - Returns a list of TRUE/FALSE values corresponding to the ability of the Administrator to create new folders in each of the existing folders of the c: drive.

 # effective create link permission for &lt;security account&gt; of &lt;access control list&gt; : boolean